How to Make White Buttercream

 Method #1: Whip Up Your Butter

 The first method I recommend trying is super simple.
-All you have to do is whip your butter on a medium-high speed (6 or 8 speed on a Kitchen Aid) with a paddle attachment for a couple minutes.
+All you have to do is whip your butter on a medium-high speed (6 or 8 speed on a Kitchen Aid) with a paddle attachment for a couple of minutes.

-I recommend doing this before adding in any other ingredients.
+I recommend doing this before adding any other ingredients.
 This is my favorite white buttercream trick, and I use it all the time.

-Whipping up the butter incorporates air into it which will naturally lighten its color.
+Whipping up the butter incorporates air into it, which will naturally lighten its color.
 You should see a noticeable change in color once the butter has been whipped.

 Mine looks quite white after about 2 minutes of mixing.
 Like I mentioned above, the whiter the butter you use, the easier time you’ll have making white frosting!